Types of warts, causes of their appearance and methods of treatment. Warts on the hands: photos, causes and treatment, how to remove them at home

 • do not self-medicate;

-• combat sweating of the skin, as moisture contributes to the spread of warts throughout the body.
+• fight skin sweating, as humidity promotes the spread of warts throughout the body.

-Warts are not only a cosmetic defect, they often cause physical inconvenience, so in most cases they have to be disposed of.
+Warts are not only a cosmetic defect; they often cause physical discomfort, so in most cases they have to be gotten rid of.
 Doctors categorically do not recommend self-medication with the use of dubious means, as this can lead to consequences in the form of severe burns, rough scars, and in the most severe cases, to malignant degeneration.

-Warts in most cases do not pose a health risk at all.
-But the appearance of warts is unlikely to please anyone, especially when they form on the hands, because the hands are always in sight.
-What will be discussed in this article?
+In most cases, warts do not pose a health risk at all.
+But the appearance of warts is unlikely to make anyone happy, especially when they form on the hands, because the hands are always visible.
+What will this article be about?
 Warts on the hands: causes, symptoms, prevention.
-By understanding the causes of the development of the problem, you can more effectively solve it.
+By understanding the reasons for the development of the problem, you can solve it more effectively.

-The main reason for the appearance of warts on the hands, as well as on other parts of the body, is the human papillomavirus.
+The main cause of warts on the hands, as well as on other parts of the body, is the human papillomavirus.
 This virus is everywhere.
-It is transmitted from person to person, but you can become infected by contact with surfaces on which it remains.
-The virus spreads especially well in a warm, humid environment: swimming pool, shower room, gym.
+It is transmitted from person to person, but you can also become infected through contact with surfaces on which it remains.
+The virus spreads especially well in warm, humid environments: swimming pool, shower room, gym.

-The virus enters the skin upon contact with an infected surface.
-It is enough, the smallest scratch or abrasion, cut, for the virus to enter the body.
-The virus may be in the incubation period for several weeks or months, and not manifest itself in any way (therefore, it often seems that warts have arisen for no reason).
-After one or more warts appear, which soon disappear.
-But it can be different: there are more and more warts, they spread over the skin, and can increase in size.
+The virus enters the skin upon contact with a contaminated surface.
+The smallest scratch or abrasion or cut is enough for the virus to enter the body.
+The virus may remain in an incubation period for several weeks or months, and not manifest itself in any way (which is why it often seems that warts have arisen for no reason).
+Afterwards, one or more warts appear, which soon disappear.
+But it could be different: there are more and more warts, they spread over the skin and can increase in size.

-In addition, if the hands are constantly in an irritating environment, for example, exposure to cold water, chemicals, then the risk of developing warts is higher.
+In addition, if your hands are constantly in an irritating environment, for example, exposure to cold water or chemicals, then the risk of developing warts is higher.

 Why do warts grow?
-It happens differently for different people, but the virus is the same.
-It's all about immunity, if it is weakened, then the virus is easier to gain a foothold.
+This happens differently in different people, but the virus is the same.
+It's all about immunity; if it is weakened, then it is easier for the virus to gain a foothold.

-So, the main risk factor is the weakness of the immune system.
-If warts appear on the hands of a child, this may be a signal of just a weakening of the immune system.
-Perhaps you need to adjust the diet or take some other measures to strengthen it.
-Children constitute the largest risk group, apparently the physical imperfection of the child's body affects.
-The body of children spends the main forces on the development of its systems, therefore, in the period up to about 16 years, children are more likely to form warts.
-As we age, the likelihood of new warts developing decreases.
+So, the main risk factor is a weak immune system.
+If warts appear on a child’s hands, this may be a signal of a weakened immune system.
+You may need to adjust your diet or take some other measures to strengthen it.
+Children constitute the largest risk group, apparently due to the physical imperfection of the child’s body.
+Children's bodies spend most of their energy on the development of their systems, so up to about 16 years of age, children are more likely to develop warts.
+As you age, the likelihood that new warts will appear decreases.

 • Contact with irritants, hypothermia,

-• Weakened immunity, which may be associated with physiological characteristics, with malnutrition, stress.
+• Weakening of the immune system, which may be associated with physiological characteristics, poor nutrition, and stress.

 • The formation of small skin growths on the hands and fingers in the form of bundles of filiform papillae, tubercles with a rough or smooth surface.

-• Bleeding when trying to get rid of the wart by cutting it yourself.
+• Bleeding when trying to get rid of a wart by cutting it off yourself.

 How to get rid of warts on hands?

-Sometimes nothing needs to be done, the warts disappear on their own.
+Sometimes you don't need to do anything, warts disappear on their own.
 But their viral nature should be taken into account.
-Each wart is a source of new ones, and not only for the "owner" of warts, but also for others.
-In addition, warts are not aesthetically pleasing and, located at folds or protruding places, can interfere, get irritated or injured.
+Each wart is a source of new ones, and not only for the “owner” of the warts, but also for those around him.
+In addition, warts are not aesthetically pleasing and, located on folds or protruding areas, can interfere, irritate or cause injury.
 Then the wart becomes an additional gateway for infection.
 But the presence of warts is an indicator of a certain weakness of the immune system.

 Therefore, you need to consult a dermatologist.
-After analyzing the neoplasms, he will tell you how to remove warts on the hands and prescribe treatment.
+After analyzing the tumors, he will tell you how to remove warts on your hands and prescribe treatment.
 The skin on the hands is denser and rougher than on the face or body, so the effect on warts on the hands can be more aggressive.

 Modern medicine in most cases copes with this problem quite quickly and without consequences.
-Treatments for warts are aimed at removing them.
-Laser therapy, cryotherapy (freezing with liquid nitrogen), electrocoagulation are practiced.
-In principle, these procedures are painless, but if there are many warts or they are large, local anesthesia may be used.
+Treatment methods for warts are aimed at removing them.
+Laser therapy, cryotherapy (freezing with liquid nitrogen), and electrocoagulation are practiced.
+In principle, these procedures are painless, but if there are many warts or they are large in size, local anesthesia may be used.

-Among the more gentle methods are ointments, patches that are applied or glued directly to the wart.
-But it should be noted that radical methods (removal of warts) bring results quickly, often in one procedure, and ointments and patches will need to be applied for 2-3 months.
+More gentle methods include ointments and patches that are applied or glued directly to the wart.
+But it should be taken into account that radical methods (removal of warts) bring results quickly, often in one procedure, while ointments and patches will need to be used for 2-3 months.

-If you go to the country in the summer, you can try a simple and affordable way to treat with celandine juice.
+If you go to the country in the summer, you can try a simple and affordable method of treatment with celandine juice.
 This plant is quite widespread in the wild.
-Tearing off a leaf of celandine, lubricate the warts 2-3 times a day.
-It will take 2-3 months, but there are no costs and inconveniences.
-The action of celandine is based on the suppression of growth and the destruction of "unnecessary" cells.
-Be sure to get the approval of a dermatologist before starting treatment.
+After tearing off a leaf of celandine, lubricate the warts 2-3 times a day.
+It will take 2-3 months, but there are no costs or inconveniences.
+The action of celandine is based on suppressing growth and destroying “unnecessary” cells.
+Be sure to seek approval from a dermatologist before starting treatment.

-We examined local methods of treating warts on the hands, but the main reason for their appearance is a drop in immunity.
-Therefore, it is not bad to apply general measures.
-The doctor, most likely, in addition to local treatment, will prescribe vitamins for warts and immunomodulators, for example, echinacea preparations, a complex of vitamins, as well as separately vitamins A, C.
+We looked at local methods for treating warts on the hands, but the main reason for their appearance is a decrease in immunity.
+Therefore, it is a good idea to apply general measures as well.
+The doctor will most likely, in addition to local treatment, prescribe vitamins for warts and immunomodulators, for example, echinacea preparations, a complex of vitamins, and also vitamins A and C separately.

 Why is wart prevention important?

-The fact is that by getting rid of the wart, you do not get rid of the virus that caused it to grow.
-This means that the risk of recurrence of the skin disease remains.
-Caring for the body, maintaining immunity is an important measure to prevent both the primary formation of warts and their secondary appearance.
+The fact is that by getting rid of a wart, you do not get rid of the virus that caused its growth.
+This means that the risk of recurrent skin disease remains.
+Taking care of the body and maintaining immunity is an important measure to prevent both the primary formation of warts and their secondary appearance.

-And, of course, the main thing is the observance of personal hygiene measures.
-You need to be careful in public places, try not to touch the handrails in transport unnecessarily, do not use other people's towels, manicure supplies, and avoid shaking hands with strangers.
+And, of course, the main thing is to observe personal hygiene measures.
+You need to be careful in public places, try not to touch handrails in transport unnecessarily, do not use other people’s towels or manicure accessories, and avoid shaking hands with strangers.

 As you can see, the measures are quite simple and clear.
 However, they will help protect yourself from warts and other diseases spread by contact.

 A wart is a benign formation that appears due to the penetration of a viral infection into the body.
 Contact with a sick person can infect a healthy person.
-Do not leave it unattended, believing that this phenomenon will disappear on its own.
-The causes and treatment of warts on the hands are described in the article.
+You should not ignore this, believing that this phenomenon will disappear on its own.
+The causes and treatment of warts on the hands are discussed in the article.

-The papilloma virus can be transmitted to a person in several ways:
+The papilloma virus can pass to humans in several ways:

 • from sick animals.

-More often this disease affects people with weak immunity.
-Provoking factors are exposure to low temperatures, the use of chemicals without protective gloves.
-Warts on the hands and other parts of the body appear with prolonged stress, impaired capillary circulation, and a high degree of sweating of the hands.
+More often, people with weak immune systems are susceptible to this disease.
+Provoking factors are exposure to low temperatures and the use of chemicals without protective gloves.
+Warts on the hands and other parts of the body appear during prolonged stress, impaired capillary circulation, and a high degree of sweating of the hands.

-Most of the infection of people occurs in public places: in the market, in the sauna, shops.
-There is a high probability of infection in people who work in poultry farms, meat processing plants and food production.
+Most people become infected in public places: markets, saunas, shops.
+There is a high risk of infection among people who work in poultry factories, meat processing plants and food production.
 The cause of warts on the hands is cutting fish and meat.
-In the process of performing this type of work, a microtrauma of the skin can be obtained, due to which the virus easily penetrates into the blood.
+In the process of performing this type of work, microtrauma of the skin may occur, due to which the virus easily penetrates into the blood.

 Warts on the hands can be: